Below is a list of guitars with information about the ones we recommend,

 There are many available and they may look very similar someone who does not play yet.
 The ones we recommend are ones we think will sound nice as well as looking good, as we have found that some makes do buzz and have some notes that do not ring out properly.

 STEEL STRING ACOUSTICS:

-Please note that for steel string acoustics you have to press harder so they are often more difficult for younger children especially in full size.
+Please note that for under 11 year olds especially, on steel string acoustics you have to press harder so they are often more difficult for younger children especially in full size.

 Encore is a popular cheap ¾ size one, they are of reasonable quality and do have a narrow neck,

 though we often change the strings for extra light steel strings for children.